p-mongodb/ruby-specifications/README.md

 ## Current Behavior
 Currently, the Cursor implemented by the driver does not support caching.

-QueryCache as implemented in Mongoid is a cache of database queries that operate on a per-request basis.
+The QueryCache as implemented in Mongoid is a cache of database queries that operate on a per-request basis.
 It caches queries as hashes on the current thread that is being executed.
-QueryCache invalidates or clears out the query cache on certain operations, such as all write operations, that can modify the query results and thus invalidate the stored cache.
+QueryCache invalidates or clears out the query cache on certain operations, such as all write operations, which can modify the query results and invalidate the stored cache.

 More specifically, Mongoid’s QueryCache caches a Cursor known as CachedCursor, which attempts to load documents from memory first before going back to the database if the same query has already been executed.
-It inherits from the Driver's version of the Cursor, which stores information such the CollectionView defining the query, the result of the first execution of the query, the server the cursor is locked to, and other options.
+It inherits from the Driver's version of the Cursor, which stores information such as the Collection::View defining the query, the result of the first execution of the query, the server the cursor is locked to, and other options.

 ## New Behavior

-There shouldn’t be any functional differences between the implementation of caching in the driver compared to caching in Mongoid, so behaviorally they should act the same way.
-The way a user would interface with the new caching feature in the Driver cursor should be the same as in Mongoid.
+There should not be any functional differences between the caching implementation in the driver vs. in Mongoid, so behaviorally they should act the same way.
+A user would interface with the new caching feature in the Driver cursor in the same way as in Mongoid.

 Here are the following proposed features:
 * Implement a caching cursor in the Ruby Driver.
 * Implement an API in the Ruby Driver that allows the user to enable and disable the query cache on a global level and within the scope of a block.
-* Update Mongoid to use the new Ruby Query Cache implementation.
+* Update Mongoid to use the new Ruby Query Cache implementation. to use the new Ruby Query Cache implementation.

 ## API Examples